-5.3.4.1.2 Management of Service Area Restrictions
+5.3.4.1.2 Management of Service Area Restrictions for 3GPP access

+This clause describes Service Area Restrictions for 3GPP access.
+For Service Area Restrictions when using wireline access, see clause 5.3.4.1.2a.

-A Service Area Restriction may contain one or more (e.g. up to 16) entire tracking areas each of which belongs to either the registered PLMN or its equivalent PLMN, or all tracking areas of the registered PLMN.
+For 3GPP access, a Service Area Restriction may contain one or more (e.g. up to 16) entire tracking areas each of which belongs to either the registered PLMN or its equivalent PLMN, or all tracking areas of the registered PLMN.
 The UE's subscription data in the UDM includes a Service Area Restriction which may contain either Allowed or Non-Allowed Areas–specified by using explicit tracking area identities and/or other geographical information (e.g., longitude/latitude, zip code, etc).
 The geographical information used to specify allowed or non-allowed area is only managed in the network, and the network will map it to a list of TAs before sending Service Area Restriction information to the PCF, NG-RAN and UE.
 The Allowed Area may also be limited by a maximum allowed number of tracking areas, or the allowed area may alternatively be configured as unlimited i.e. it may contain all tracking areas of the PLMN.
 The registration area of a UE in the non-allowed area should consist of a set of TAs which belongs to a non-allowed area of the UE.
 The registration area of a UE in the allowed area should consist of a set of TAs which belongs to an allowed area of the UE.
 The AMF provides the Service Area Restriction in the form of TA(s), which may be a subset of full list stored in UE's subscription data, to the UE during the Registration procedure.

 NOTE: As the finest granularity for Service Area Restrictions are at TA level, subscriptions with limited geographical extent, like subscriptions for Fixed Wireless Access, will be allocated one or a few TAs and will consequently be allowed to access services in a larger area than in e.g. a FWA system.